+A controlled substance screening is required prior to starting clinical rotations, and all results are shared with the clinical sites.
+Additional screenings may be required, at any time, at the discretion of CHSU-COM or partnering institutions.
 CHSU has no control over the content of third-party background checks, which may include charges of driving under the influence.
 Even expunged records may appear on these checks.
 Background checks revealing prior Offenses, even Offenses which may have been dismissed by the courts, could still result in consequences affecting clinical rotations, acceptance into residency programs, future licensing, specialty board certification, and/or employment opportunities.

-If the test result is positive (i.e. evidence of a controlled substance) or shows other abnormalities including, but not limited, to excessively dilute urine, the Office of Student Affairs along with members of CHSU Dean will review the test results and if necessary, refer the student to the Student Progress Committee for adjudication.
+If the test result is positive (i.e. evidence of a controlled substance) or shows other abnormalities including, but not limited, to excessively dilute urine, the COM Office of Student Affairs along with the CHSU-COM clinical Dean will review the test results and if necessary, refer the student to the Student Progress Committee for adjudication.